jt14den/better-research-software/episodes/04-code-readability.md

 :::
 ::::::

-Now that we've updated all the variable names to be more descriptive, we can go and close the issue on GitHub we created earlier.
+Imagine we've now that we've updated all the variable namse to be more descriptive, we can now go and close the issue on GitHub we created earlier.
 To do so, we open our repository in GitHub, switch to the Issues tab, find the issue to "improve variable names" we created earlier.
 There are more automated ways to close issues based on a commit/pull request that we will learn later, for now we will click the "Close issue" button at the bottom of the discussion.